Welcome to the home of Kosman and Picciotto's weekly cryptic crossword

-Our first puzzles are collected in five books: Out of Left Field 1-5, available from Cryptic All-Stars.
+Our Nation cryptic crosswords are collected in six books: Out of Left Field 1-6.
+These puzzles preceded our subscription service, and they are not available on Patreon.
+You can purchase the books from Cryptic All-Stars.

 Three-time winner of the American Crossword Puzzle Tournament and virtuoso crossword constructor Trip Payne: "I thoroughly enjoyed Out of Left Field #2; not only were there many new discoveries and clever clues, but I was impressed at the number of ways the puzzles innovated within the cryptic structure.
 One of my favorite puzzle books in years."

 Humorist Ellis Weiner: "Gents, I've almost finished Book 3.
 'Pace yourself.'
 I AM.
 Still.
 They're so great, I can't stop.
 Therefore kindly have Book 4 available by end of business one week from today.
 Thank you for your attention to this important matter.
 Yrs., etc.,"

 If you have an iPhone or iPad, you can get Out of Left Field 1-5, e-books consisting of 20 puzzles each (via the Puzzazz app, which is available free on the App Store.
 The app is great for beginners, as it provides excellent hints.
-Same puzzles as in the first two hard-copy books above.)
+These are the same crosswords as in the first two hard-copy books above.)

 Joshua Kosman is the classical music critic for the San Francisco Chronicle.

 Henri Picciotto is a math educator.
 Visit his Math Education Page, and his Puzzle Page, where he shares many variety cryptic crosswords.

 Together, we edited hundreds of cryptic crosswords for the National Puzzlers League's monthly magazine The Enigma, from 1996 to 2011.
 Some of the best among those puzzles are in the book National Puzzlers' League Cryptic Crosswords (edited by Joshua Kosman and Henri Picciotto; Random House, November 2005 — now available for free on the NPL Web site.)

 From June 2011 to March 2020, we co-constructed the cryptic crossword in The Nation magazine.
-(Most of those puzzles are collected in our books — all of them will be, eventually.)
+(All of those puzzles are collected in our books — see above.)